PrefectHQ/prefect/docs/integrations/contribute.md

   - configuration
   - infrastructure
   - integrations
+  - integrations
   - contributing
 ---

 # Contribute

+We welcome contributors!
+You can help contribute blocks and integrations by following these steps.
 We welcome contributors!
 You can help contribute blocks and integrations by following these steps.

 ## Contributing Blocks